 SCREEN: ‘Volume Fit’ panel selected, areas data file selected, and ‘Last Indicator Fitting’ selected as the parameter source.

-In the ‘Volume Fit’ panel, initialize the Pf parameters: Pf, SlopePf and Delay.
-Recommended initial values are 1, 1, and 30, respectively.
-Chose the model ‘Class’: start with II and mark ‘checks’ for all three parameters to be fitted.
-Click ‘Run’, then eyeball the interim figure and adjust the Delay parameter and the length of the record, if needed.
+Chose the model ‘Class’: start with II.
+The Pf parameters: Pf, SlopePf and Delay need to be initialized, for example, as shown, but other values are also possible.
+Mark ‘checks’ for all three parameters to be fitted.
+Click ‘Run’, then eyeball the interim figure and adjust the Delay parameter, if needed.

 Shots: